active-interest/seo-ultimate/readme.txt

 * **Nofollow Manager** -- NEW in Version 5.6
 	* Lets you maintain `rel="nofollow"` settings when migrating from other SEO plugins

+* **Permalink Tweaker** -- NEW in Version 5.8
+	* Lets you remove the permalink base for categories, tags, and/or custom taxonomies.
+For example, enable category base removal to convert `http://example.com/category/example` into `http://example.com/example`, and then pair that with a `/%category%/%postname%/` permalink to enable some serious SEO siloing action.

 * **Settings Manager**
 	* Export your SEO Ultimate settings to a file and re-import later if desired.
 	* Move SEO Ultimate settings between blogs using the export/import functionality.